 A key component of the purchase consideration for the Jaguar Project acquisition was the unencumbered transfer of Centaurus' Salobo West Copper-Gold Project to Vale.

-The Salobo West Project tenements were originally acquired from the privately-owned Brazilian resource development group, Terrativa Minerais SA, which retained a 2% production royalty over the tenements or the right to elect to receive a 25% share of sale proceeds in the event Centaurus divested the Project to a third party.
+The original owner of Salobo, Terrativa Minerais SA, retained a 2% production royalty over the tenements or the right to elect to receive a 25% share of sale proceeds in the event Centaurus divested the Project to a third party.
+Terrativa elected to convert its royalty interest and Centaurus agreed to pay Terrativa up to A\$3.5 million over a period of 2.5 years via the following payment arrangement.